CyberT33N/next.js-cheat-sheet/README.md

         // router.push('/blog') // In this example we use / as root for router.push('/') put you can use any route segment for and href link component you have defined in other files

         // router.replace('/') // If needed you can also use router.replace('/').
 This is equal to the replace tag in your link component where you clear the history for going back

+        // router.back() // Will go back to the previous page
+        // router.forward() // Will go to the next page
     }

     return (